Inge Morath

 Ingeborg Hermine "Inge" Morath (/de-AT/; 27 May 1923 – 30 January 2002) was an Austrian photographer.
-In 1953, she joined the Magnum Photos Agency, founded by top photographers in Paris, and became a full photographer with the agency in 1955.
-Morath was the third wife of Pulitzer Prize-winning playwright Arthur Miller; their daughter is screenwriter/director Rebecca Miller.
+Joining the Magnum Photos Agency in 1953, Morath became a full photographer with the agency in 1955.
+Morath is also known for being was the third wife of the playwright Arthur Miller and the mother of the filmmaker Rebecca Miller.

 Early years (1923–1945)

+Morath was born Ingeborg Hermine Mörath on May 27, 1923, in Graz, First Austrian Republic (present-day Austria) to Edgar Mörath, a wood scientist, and Mathilde Mörath (née Wiesler), a scientist.
+Both of Morath's parents had converted from catholicism to protestantism, and she was raised in a liberal protestant household.

-Morath was born in Graz, Austria, to Mathilde (Wiesler) and Edgar Morath, scientists whose work took them to different laboratories and universities in Europe during her childhood.
-Her parents had converted from Catholicism to Protestantism.
-First educated in French-speaking schools, Morath relocated in the 1930s with her family to Darmstadt, a German intellectual center, and then to Berlin, where Morath's father directed a laboratory specializing in wood chemistry.
+First educated in French-speaking schools, Morath relocated in the 1930s with her family to Darmstadt, a German intellectual center.
+In 1936, the family moved to Berlin where Morath's father directed the Research Institute for Plywood and Wood Products (Leitung des Forschungsinstituts für Sperrholz und andere Holzerzeugnisse).
 Morath was registered at the Luisenschule near Bahnhof Friedrichstraße.

 Morath's first encounter with avant-garde art was the Entartete Kunst (Degenerate Art) exhibition organized by the Nazi Party in 1937, which sought to inflame public opinion against modern art.
 "I found a number of these paintings exciting and fell in love with Franz Marc's Blue Horse", Morath later wrote.
 "Only negative comments were allowed, and thus began a long period of keeping silent and concealing thoughts."

-After finishing high school, Morath passed the Abitur and was obliged to complete six months of service for the Reichsarbeitsdienst (Reich Labour Service) before entering Berlin University.
+After finishing high school, Morath passed the Abitur and was obliged to complete six months of service for the Reichsarbeitsdienst (Reich Labour Service) before entering Humboldt University of Berlin.
 At university, Morath studied languages.
 She became fluent in French, English and Romanian in addition to her native German (to these she later added Spanish, Russian and Chinese).
 "I studied where I could find a quiet space, in the University and the Underground stations that served as air-raid shelters.
 I did not join the Studentenschaft (Student Body)."

 Toward the end of World War II, Morath was drafted for factory service in Tempelhof, a neighbourhood of Berlin, alongside Ukrainian prisoners of war.

 During an attack on the factory by Russian bombers, she fled on foot to Austria.
 In later years, Morath refused to photograph war, preferring to work on stories that showed its consequences.